 Should I compare data year-over-year?

-There are 4 years of overlapping survey results between the 2019 dataset and the 2018 dataset.
-If you are doing historical comparison work, you'll want to compare the 2019 data with the 2014 data, because there won't be any overlapping collection years between these 2 datasets.
-We tend to pull 2019 (most current), 2014 (5 year without overlapping collection years) and 2000 data for these types of projects.
+There are 4 years of overlapping survey results (2019, 2018, 2017 & 2016) between the 2019 dataset and the 2020 dataset.
+If you are doing historical comparison work, you'll instead want to compare the 2020 data with the 2015 data, because there won't be any overlapping years between these 2 datasets.
+We tend to pull 2020 (most current), 2015 (5 year without overlapping collection years) and 2000 data for these types of projects.

 The good news is that there won't be a lot of change between 2019 data and 2020 data, because the estimates are based on 4 of the same survey years and only have 1 unique survey year.
 Most of our clients wait 2 to 3 years before buying a more current dataset.
 The only clients who get year over year updates are those clients, who for marketing purposes, have to be able to say "we are using the most current US Census data."
 So marketing drives the data update decision rather than changes in statistics for these clients.

 Bureau, US Census.
 “Period Estimates in the American Community Survey.”
 The United States Census Bureau, www.census.gov/newsroom/blogs/random-samplings/2022/03/period-estimates-american-community-survey.html?utm_medium=email&utm_source=govdelivery.
 Accessed 30 Mar.
 2022.